 - A hydropower plant was finished in 2013.
 A total of 5 hydropower plants supports 6 towns - Ilulissat, Nuuk, Tasiilaq, Qaqortoq, Narsaq and Sisimiut.
 The result is that almost 70% of Greenlands electricity is CO2 free hydropower.

 Experiences in Ilulissat

 Visit the town of the icebergs and get close to the floating ice sculptures in the protected fjord.
 Dogsled trips into the hinterland, sailing trips to glaciers and a hike to the old settlement at Sermermiut all come highly recommended.

 How do I get there?

-We also have flights from Iceland during the summer, four times a week in the summer, from Keflavik, the international airport of Reykjavik.
+We also have flights from Iceland during the summer from Keflavik, the international airport of Reykjavik.
 The flight takes 3 hours.